-The ratings are, however, constrained by the stiff competition in the industry and the inherently working capital-intensive nature of operations, driven by high inventory levels required to be maintained owing to the seasonality of basmati paddy availability (October to December).
-The sizeable inventory levels expose the company to the inventory price risk owing to volatility in prices of both basmati paddy and rice, which is cushioned by the premium pricing due to ageing of inventory as well as KRBL's strong brand presence.
-As exports account for a sizeable portion of the revenues, the company is vulnerable to adverse movements in foreign exchange rates and changes in trade policies of key export destinations and Government regulations.
-Its operations also remain exposed to agro-climatic risks, which affect the availability, quality, and pricing of basmati rice/paddy.
-ICRA notes that the company is also exposed to the risks associated with Government and environmental regulations, which could adversely impact its operations.
-ICRA notes the ongoing litigations related to various investigations and will continue to monitor the impact of the same on the credit profile of the company.
+The ratings are, however, constrained by the stiff competition in the industry and the inherently working capital-intensive nature of operations, driven by high inventory required to be maintained owing to the seasonality of basmati paddy availability (October to December).
+The sizeable inventory levels expose the company to the inventory price risk owing to the volatility in prices of both basmati paddy and rice, which is cushioned by the premium pricing due to ageing of inventory as well as KRBL's strong brand presence.
+The company also remains vulnerable to adverse movements in foreign exchange rates and changes in trade policies of key export destinations and Government regulations.
+Its operations also remain exposed to agro-climatic risks, which affect the availability, quality and pricing of basmati rice/paddy.
+ICRA notes that the company is exposed to the risks associated with environmental regulations, which could adversely impact its operations.
+ICRA continues to note the ongoing litigations related to various investigations and will continue to monitor the impact of the same on the credit profile of the company.

-The Stable outlook on the long-term rating emphasises ICRA's opinion that KRBL is likely to sustain its operating metrics and strong liquidity position through steady revenue growth and stable profitability, deriving significant benefit from its leadership position in the industry, a strong brand presence and a robust financial profile.
+The Stable outlook on the long-term rating factors in expectation that KRBL is likely to sustain its operating metrics and strong financial risk profile, going forward, through steady cash flow generation, deriving significant benefit from its leadership position in the industry and a strong brand presence.